-Provided the mitigation measures above are implemented, impacts to graves and burials from activities related to the construction, operation and decommissioning of the WEF will be low.
+Provided these mitigation measures are implemented, overall impacts to archaeological material arising from activities related to the construction, operation and decommissioning of the Koup 2 WEF will be low.

 28. PALAEONTOLOGICAL FOSSIL FIND PROTOCOLS

 Should any archaeological sites, artefacts, paleontological fossils or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, SAHRA must be informed and the services of an accredited heritage professional obtained for an assessment of the heritage resources to be made.